 Sleeping on Left Side to Prevent Heart Attacks

 Sleeping on the left side is not recommended to prevent heart attacks.
 In fact, the practice may be detrimental in some cases.
 Dennis Auckley, M.D. is the director at Metro Health's Center for Sleep Medicine.
 He provides a response to the question "Is sleeping on the left side bad for the heart?"
-His answer is specific to adults and it sheds light on the effects sleep positions can have on the heart and other conditions.
+His findings, as well as those of other doctors, are specific to adults and shed light on the effects sleep positions can have on the heart and other conditions.

 According to Dr. Auckley, the sympathetic nervous system is slowed when an individual sleeps on the right side.
 This can help lower blood pressure and slow heart rate during sleep, both of which benefit people with heart problems.
 He brings up important factors that need to be considered as well:

 - No clinical studies have been made to support sleeping on the right side to prevent heart attacks.